MILFOIL

 WHAT IS MILFOIL?

-Weed watchers place floating markers in the water to indicate underwater milfoil plants that need to be removed.
-While the markers used always being improved, most are currently a yellow or orange foam-noodle type, with larger bright-yellow buoys for large infestations.
-A GPS system is now used for mapping purposes, to create an ongoing record of plant growth.
-Certified weed control divers, SCUBA-certified volunteers who have completed a special state-approved course, dive and remove each individual plant by hand.
-The process is tedious, but if any fragment of the plant is left in the water, a new plant can be started.
+The key operation is harvesting.
+Certified weed control divers— SCUBA-certified volunteers who have completed a special state-approved course—dive and remove each individual plant by hand.
+The process is tedious, but it’s essential to remove every fragment of every plant.
 While divers are removing plants under the water, support volunteers are watching the water surface, collecting the harvested weeds and recording counts, keeping divers supplied with new collection bags, and using nets to remove any plant fragments that are floating.

 HOW YOU CAN HELP CONTROL MILFOIL